kensiprell/ktorio.github.io/quickstart/quickstart/docker.md

 }
 ```

 Now you can run `./gradlew build` to build and package your application.
-You should get `my-application.jar` in `build/libs` folder.
+You should see `my-application.jar` in the `build/libs` folder.

-For more information about configuring this plugin see [documentation for the plugin](http://imperceptiblethoughts.com/shadow/)
+For more information about configuring this plugin see [documentation for the plugin](http://imperceptiblethoughts.com/shadow/).

-So a full `build.gradle` file would look like this:
+So a complete `build.gradle` file would look like this:

 **`build.gradle`**: